Theme Installation and Setup↑ Back to top

 This method is very practical if you have a fresh new website, a clean WordPress install or you’re new to WordPress.

-Navigate to the “Appearance > Demo Content” or click on the “Get Started” button and there you’ll find available theme demos to choose from.
+Navigate to the “Appearance > Demo Content” or click on the “Get Started” button and there you’ll find demo to import.

 2. Starting from scratch with your own content